Hello and welcome to ICT Threads. (Updated first two paragraphs on 8-12-2022)

 We have many Wichita shirts, hoodies, leggings, socks, towels, pillows, tote bags, phone cases, coffee mugs, stickers, and more.

-Our other goal here is to spark or re-spark your love for Wichita and the community as a whole.
-We would also like to educate newer residents on some of Wichita’s history as well in future blogs.
+Our other goal here is to spark or re-spark your love for Wichita and the community.
+In future blogs, we would also like to educate newer residents on some of Wichita’s history.

 If you ever need a hand or have any questions, feel free to leave them below or email me at email@example.com, and I will be more than happy to assist you.
 Also, please share some Wichita memories below.